Ash's Story

 “My reaction was kind of like a ‘finally' moment because of all the uncertainty of COVID, injures and to top it off, it was a really rough decathlon - from cramps to falling off poles in the vault and being only a couple of points over the record,” he said.

-Selected for the Tokyo Olympics, Moloney he was 'on song' from the first event, the 100m, clocking a PB time of 10.34 seconds.
+Selected for the Tokyo Olympics, Ash was 'on song' from the first event, the 100m, clocking a PB time of 10.34 seconds.
 He closed day one in second place on a personal best tally of 4641 points.
 He was magnificent on day two, achieving two more PBs in the 110m hurdles and 1500m.